Skip to main content

 • Cerys: £9,375 (£37,500 x 25%)

 Pages six and seven on the partnership paper tax return (SA800) includes details of the individual partners such as their unique taxpayer reference and National Insurance number, as well as their allocation of profit or loss from the partnership.
-Once the partnership return has been completed, Andrea will provide this information to Bronagh and Cerys so they can include their share of the partnership’s profit on the partnership pages (SA104S or SA104F) of their own self assessment tax returns
+Once the partnership return has been completed, Andrea will provide this information to Bronagh and Cerys so they can include their share of the partnership’s profit on the partnership pages (SA104S or SA104F) - or in the partnership section, if filing online - of their own self assessment tax returns.

 Andrea

-Andrea will include profits from the partnership of £18,750 on the partnership pages of her own self assessment tax return.
-She decides to file her tax return online so will have until 31 January 2025 to submit her return on time.
+Andrea decides to file her 2024/25 tax return online and will include profits from the partnership of £18,750 in the partnership section of her self assessment tax return.
+She will have until 31 January 2026 to submit her return on time.

 Bronagh